Lannhard03/SkidliftsSystem_GA/README.md

 # SkidliftsSystem_GA
-Simulator simulates a skisystem and prints some infromation to Console aswell as makes graphs using livecharts
+Simulator simulates a skisystem and prints some information to Console aswell as making graphs using Livecharts